 Breaking the masculine stereotypes – Kumbalangi Nights

 Madhu C Narayanan’s Kumbalangi Night feels like a breath of fresh air every time we watch it.
 It’s not just the visually stunning frames or the mind-blowing performances by the lead actors that make Kumbalangi Nights a film that is one of a kind, but something more that can only be experienced.

-The way every characters are written in Kumbalangi Nights is simply brilliant.
+The way every character is written in Kumbalangi Nights is simply brilliant.
 Their personalities are well-defined.
-May it be the eerie psycho Shammy or the aimless Bobby (he changes) the characters have a fixed frames.
-Even the women have a structural definition.
+May it be the eerie psycho Shammy or the aimless Bobby (he changes) the characters have fixed frames.
+Even women have a structural definition.
 Though highly devoted to her husband, Simy is not ok with her husband being abusive to her sister.
 Baby (Anna Ben) on the other hand will go any extreme for her love but she is clearly not being delusional.

-Taking the men in particular, it is interesting to see how each men break the conventional masculinity which is quite common in movies.
+Taking the men, in particular, it is interesting to see how each man breaks the conventional masculinity which is quite common in movies.
 Oh yes, not including Shammi here!
 He is the flag bearer of toxic masculinity.
 His character is defined in a way to lampoon the toxic masculinity that exists in every household in our society.
 All the other men in the movie are sensitive and struggling with their own set of emotions.

-While addressing sensitive issues like toxic masculinity, movies generally tend to foray it on a larger canvas, with the issue being the centre of discussion, the heart of the film.
+While addressing sensitive issues like toxic masculinity, movies generally tend to foray it on a larger canvas, with the issue being the center of discussion, the heart of the film.
 But Kumbalangi Nights breaks this convention, by just character development.
 And that is one of several things that makes it a gem of a film.

 Shammi lives in a household that has only women, his wife Simi, her sister Baby, and their mother.

 Shammi feels like an authoritarian in his ‘women’s-only’ household.
 The opening scene itself is a testament to it.
 He clears off a bindi stuck on the mirror and says to himself, ‘Raymond, the complete man!’